-Use login app in external HTML pages¶
+Use the login app on external HTML pages¶

 Table of Contents¶

-How to add login app¶
+How to add the login app¶

 1. Install Chaise¶

-2. Include Chaise dependencies¶
+2. Include login dependencies¶

 <head>